Chief Medical Officer of Hungary

 The Chief Medical Officer of Hungary is a government official, head of the National Centre for Public Health and Pharmacy.
-The current office holder is Cecília Müller.
+The current office holder is Beatrix Oroszi.
 The chief medical officer reports to the Ministry of Human Capacities through the undersecretary for health.

 Responsibilities

 The chief medical officer has several responsibilities and a complex jurisdiction which is stated in the 5.1 section of 18/2019.
 (VI.
 6.) directive of the Minister of Human Capacities on the organizational and operational rules of the National Centre for Public Health and Pharmacy.
 These are including but not limited to: